kallaballa/libnfporb/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.en.html)
-##### If you give me a real good reason i might be willing to give you permission to use it under a different license for a specific application
+##### If you give me a real good reason i might be willing to give you permission to use it under a different license for a specific application.
+Real good reasons include the following (non-exhausive): the greater good, educational purpose and money :)

 # libnfp
 Implementation of a robust no-fit polygon generation in a C++ library